 "Oh, come on!
 Don't give me that.
 Stop pouting and be reasonable.
 I said I was sorry!"

 Something Rick had said made A.J.'s head swivel.
 "Be reasonable?
 BE REASONABLE?"
-The younger brother's voice became screechy giving Rick an ample warning that A.J. was still hopping mad.
+A.J.'s voice became screechy giving Rick an ample warning that he was still hopping mad.
 "Says a man who is yet to find the definition of 'reasonable' in his dictionary!"

 "I yam what I yam," grinned Rick impishly.
 "But you're the good son in our family.
 You're always level-headed and…and very forgiving."
 He placed more than a slight emphasis on the last word.